Ixcatl/fables_novasophonia/docs/core/backstories.rst

 Heathen (WIP)
 ====

     *Sample quote.
-Masters of war and intimidation.
+Magnate of war and intimidation.
 Fueled by raw desires and muscle.*

 ----

 Occultist (WIP)
 ====

     *Sample quote.
-Masters of war and intimidation.
-Fueled by raw desires and muscle.*
+A secretive sort.
+Knows hidden ways to bend the world around them.*

 ----